mirayatech/mirayatech/README.md

 #### Fun Facts:
-- I don't like coffee.
+- I don't like coffee or tea.
 - Demon Slayer is my favorite anime.
 - I love using Mac after switching from Linux.